turingschool/front-end-curriculum/lessons/unit-testing-react.md

 #### Your Turn

 - Can you add an `onClick` function to the "Purchase" button and be the hero who makes the test pass?
+- We likely want to pass in a grocery ID or grocery name to the `onPurchase` method so we can keep track of what has been purchased.
+Can you add an assertion to the previous test to check that `onPurchaseMock` was called with the correct arguments? ([Hint](https://facebook.github.io/jest/docs/expect.html#content))
 - Can you write the tests and implementation for the "Star" and "Remove" buttons?

 ### Homework: Implementing the Grocery List